soysilver/Shore-Chart-Diagnosis/README.md

-This code analyzes a 1024-length FFT dataset to identify potential causes and estimate the likelihood of each failure, using ISO standards and the well - known Shore's chart for system diagnostics.
+This code utilizes a 1024-length FFT dataset to pinpoint potential causes and assess the likelihood of each failure, leveraging ISO standards and the renowned Shore's chart for advanced system diagnostics.
+This work is part of the [@Meta-CPS project, All rights reserved by KIST, December 2024].

-@Meta-CPS, All Copyrights at KIST, 2024 Dec